-1. To dispute an interpretation of this Contract, the Managed Care Plan must request that the Agency's Secretary, or designee, hear and decide the dispute.
+1. To dispute an interpretation of this Contract, the Managed Care Plan must request that the Agency's Deputy Secretary for Medicaid hear and decide the dispute.
 The Managed Care Plan must submit a written dispute of this Contract interpretation directly to the Deputy Secretary; by U.S. mail and/or commercial courier service (hand delivery shall not be accepted); this submission must be received by the Agency within twenty-one (21) days after the interpretation of this Contract and shall include all arguments, materials, data, and information necessary to resolve the dispute (to include all evidence, documentation and exhibits).
 A Managed Care Plan submitting such written requests for appeal or dispute as allowed under this Contract by U.S. mail and/or commercial courier service, shall submit such appeal or dispute to the following mailing address:

-Agency for Health Care Administration Attn: Managed Care Appeals/Disputes, MS 70 2727 Mahan Drive Tallahassee.
-FL 32308
+Deputy Secretary for Medicaid Agency for Health Care Administration Attn: Managed Care Appeals/Disputes, MS 70 2727 Mahan Drive Tallahassee, FL 32308